polhenarejos/pico-hsm/README.md

 SmartCard-HSM
 ```
 The name of the reader may vary if you modified the VID/PID.

+## Driver

+Pico HSM uses the `sc-hsm` driver provided by [OpenSC](https://github.com/OpenSC/OpenSC/ "OpenSC") or the `sc-hsm-embedded` driver provided by [CardContact](https://github.com/CardContact/sc-hsm-embedded "CardContact").
+This driver utilizes the standardized PKCS#11 interface to communicate with the user and it can be used with many engines that accept PKCS#11 interface, such as OpenSSL, P11 library or pkcs11-tool.

+Pico HSM relies on PKCS#15 structure to store and manipulate the internal files (PINs, private keys, certificates, etc.) and directories.
+Therefore, it accepts the commands from `pkcs15-tool`.
+For instance, `pkcs15-tool -D` will list all elements stored in the Pico HSM.

+The way to communicate is exactly the same as with other cards, such as OpenPGP or similar.

+For an advanced usage, see the docs and examples.

 ### Important
 OpenSC relies on PCSC driver, which reads a list (`Info.plist`) that contains a pair of VID/PID of supported readers.
 In order to be detectable, you must patch the UF2 binary (if you just downloaded from the [Release section](/releases "Release section")) or configure the project with the proper VID/PID with `USB_VID` and `USB_PID` parameters in `CMake` (see [Build section](#build "Build section")).
 Note that you cannot distribute the patched/compiled binary if you do not own the VID/PID.